 Snug fit the coupling screws and confirm even gap spacing between coupling halves, then firmly tighten coupling screws following the tightening pattern illustrated.
-Push (or slide) mechanical seal (62) firmly onto the stationary seat (61) and tighten the set screws (62A) with a torque wrench to 5 (ft. lbs).
+Then push (or slide) mechanical seal (62) firmly onto the stationary seat (61) and tighten the set screws (62A) by a torque wrench to 5 (ft. lbs).
 The mechanical seal is now pre-set at the correct working length.

-Replace the seal flush piping (59) and drain plug(s).
+J Replace the seal flush piping (59) and drain plug(s).
 Open all isolating valves prior to operating pump(s).
 Reconnect power supply.

-6.3.2 MECHANICAL SEAL REPLACEMENT INSTRUCTIONS FOR CLOSE-COUPLED PUMPING UNITS (SERIES 4380 & 4372)
+6.3.2 MECHANICAL SEAL REPLACEMENT INSTRUC-TIONS FOR CLOSE-COUPLED PUMPING UNITS (SERIES 4380 & 4372)

 The close-coupled or motor mounted type Vertical In-Line pumps use vertical shaft-down ball bearing motors (integrated motors and drives).
-Each pump and motor unit is pipe mounted and, as such, relies only on the piping for it's support.
-The piping support is designed for the weight of the piping, liquid, pump and motor, as well as other pipe fittings.
+Each pump and motor unit is pipe mounted and as such relies on the piping only for support.
+The piping support is designed for the weight of the piping, liquid, pump and motor and other pipe fittings.
 The pumping unit should not be independently secured to the building structure.
 If the pump is mounted separately to any structure, the pump must be isolated from the piping with flexible piping connections.
 For units with larger motors it is advisable to install a permanent device for lifting the rotating assembly out of the pipe mounted casing to service the unit.

-Breakdown procedures:
+Breakdown procedures: CAUTION